 Vivienne:

-“I am a third-year university student, completing a 6-month internship as part of my BSc in Marine Biology from Northeastern University in Boston, MA.
-I am interested in conservation and wanted to understand how research and conservation can be combined, so an internship at Archipelagos was the perfect opportunity to learn skills in these fields.
+“I am a third-year university student, completing a 6-month internship as part of my BSc in Marine Biology from Northeastern University in Boston,

 For me, the highlight has definitely been meeting people from all around the world and getting to know them in both a professional and personal setting.
 I love being surrounded by passionate interns and supervisors and I’ve already learned so much from the people I’ve met.
 Another highlight is the fact that Archipelagos’ base is in the center of Lipsi town, where I can meet the locals and experience Greek culture.”